-In this issue, we are also pleased to announce our new subgrantees.
-Look out for their project profiles in upcoming newsletters.
-Finally, we would like to introduce the HASH Network, as a vital next step and a way to get the wider population involved.
-Join us in excitement for the possibilities of this new year.
-Congratulations to our subgrantees and best wishes for the future!
+We also have an introductory word about harnessing Artificial Intelligence (AI) for Maternal, Sexual Reproductive Health (MSRH).
+Finally, we would like to introduce the HASH Network as a vital next step and a way to get the wider population involved.
+We hope that you will share in our excitement about this new year and all that it has in store.
+Congratulations to our sub grantees.